jfishe/vimfiles/README.md

 See [Anaconda and Miniconda](#anaconda-and-miniconda) for installation instructions.

-Rebuild the vim_python whenever the python minor version changes, e.g. from Python 3.9 to 3.10.
+Rebuild the vim-python whenever the python minor version changes, e.g. from Python 3.9 to 3.10.
 Edit `environment.yml` to update the python version and move other packages to the `- pip:` group as needed.
 Conda packages typically lag python versions; the pip versions tend to update first.